samleong123/unifi-tv-revived/README.md

 # unifi-tv-revived
 Revived of weareblahs/unifi-tv.
 Watch free channels by unifi TV on any 3rd party IPTV players that support MPEG-DASH + Widevine!

-# unifi-tv-revived
-Revived of weareblahs/unifi-tv.
-Watch free channels by unifi TV on any 3rd party IPTV players that support MPEG-DASH + Widevine!

 ## What's this repository all about?
 This repository is for watching unifi TV on IPTV clients other than the official unifi TV app.
 See "What's this?" for more detailed info.